 Sited prominently along Seaport Boulevard, this contemporary sensation introduced by Boston Seaport is a wonderful experiment in small brick and mortar concepts.
 Rotating every one to six months by themed series, the initial miniature freestanding spaces were called the She-Village.
 Female-founded, innovative retailers included The Giving Keys, Havenly, Bref, Booty By Brabants, and Margaux.
 Another is the Glossier beauty line featuring makeup, body care, skincare, and fragrance.

-Internationally themed culinary experiences from Italy to France and the regional fare including Seaport itself have trendy restaurants.
-75 on Liberty Wharf is set on the end of Fish Pier.
+Internationally themed culinary experiences from Italy to France and the regional fare, including Seaport itself, has trendy restaurants.
+75 on Liberty Wharf is set at the end of Fish Pier.
 The glass-walled eatery boasts spectacular harbor views.
 Delight in brunch featuring American cuisine menu items including Herbed Clam Chowder, 75 Crab Cakes, Raspberry Stuffed French Toast, Brunch Lobster Avocado Toast, and Nantucket Seafood Stew.
 Tuscan Kitchen handcrafts Italian cuisine with freshly made pasta and bread daily.
 Desserts are made in house by master pastry chefs.
 Paris Creperie, a modern French bistro, prepares sweet French crepes served alongside libations at its cocktail bar.

-The Envoy Hotel has a magnificent staff with their hands on the pulse of the Boston Seaport community.
+The Envoy Hotel has an excellent staff with their hands on the pulse of the Boston Seaport community.
 Whether it’s the out of town guests visiting the superb hotel or the locals raising the roof, more specifically, hanging out on top of the roof at its famous Lookout Rooftop and Bar, individuals relish a profound experience of excellence.
-The hotel is within walking distance of just about everything including restaurants, retail stores, museums, and offices.
+The hotel is within walking distance of just about everything, including restaurants, retail stores, museums, and offices.
 The contemporary hotel has plush lobby seating with collaborative, technologically friendly workspaces, and guestrooms with floating beds, posh bathrobes, and unique flat-screen televisions with bicycle frame bases.
-Their specially curated art collection features captivating murals, sculptures, and other fascinating pieces.
-Reserve one of the 136 rooms, luxury corner guestrooms or elite suites.
+Their specially curated art collection features captivating murals, sculptures, and other fascinating pieces—Reserve one of the 136 rooms, luxury corner guestrooms, or elite suites.